CHAPTER TWENTY THREE

 At the school, we were taught broadcast station operations ranging from announcing, disk jockeying, auditioning new songs, creating playlists, news gathering and newscast preparation, commercial writing, audio tape editing and production, commercial traffic management, program production, directing, and all aspects of managing broadcast stations, focusing on Federal Communications Commission regulations for broadcast stations.

 Another part of the classes that I enjoyed was learning to conduct interviews.
-The skill involved is to be able to listen to what is being said, while planning the next question to take the interview in an interesting direction.
+The skill involved is to be able to listen to what is being said, while planning the next question to take the interview in an interesting direction, while arriving at the desired target information.
 Only a few of the class members were able to master it, but I found that it came easily to me.

 Through Uncle Bill’s contacts at WSOC-TV, I was able to get an intern position and I trained to become one of their studio camera operators.
 After just a few shows I got to run a camera during the local dance show held in their studios, where there was a turntable in the floor large enough to rotate an automobile for local car commercials.
 The turntable made it possible to just lock one studio camera down as it pointed at the turntable, and watch the dancers as they rotated in front of the camera.